tranvansang/express-transformer/README.md

 Check the Plugins section below for more information.

 All methods from any transformation chain, including the methods defined by plugins and the internally implemented method (`.message()`), always return the chain itself.
-It is possible and highly recommended adding transformations to the chain by **chain**ing method calls.
+It is possible and highly recommended to add transformations to the chain by **chain**ing method calls.
 For example: `chain.exists().isEmail().transform(emailToUser).message('Email not found')`

 # API references